-What are Comments?
+What are "Comments"?

-- Comments are information that describe the context of kernel data, i.e. "data about data"
+- "Comments," also called "meta-data," are information that describe the context of kernel data, i.e. "data about data"

-- Comments are provided as plain text (prose)
+- Comments can be provided inside kernels as plain text (prose)

 - Examples of comments:

 - Data descriptions

 - " "This file contains representations of the trajectories for bodies X, Y and Z over the interval from launch to landing"

 - Data accuracy

 - Data pedigree

-- " How and by whom was the kernel created
+- " How and by whom the kernel was created

 - The program(s) and/or steps used in creation

 - Contact information for user's questions

 - email address

 - phone numbers

 - " Data sources used as inputs when creating the kernel

 - Intended kernel usage

 - Companion files

-- In SPICE, we sometimes refer to "comments" as "meta-data"

-- Binary kernels contain a reserved "comment" area to hold comments - Text kernels have comments interleaved with the data - Comments may be placed at the beginning of the text kernel, before any data - Comments may be inserted between data using \begintext and \begindata as start and end markers:
+- Binary kernels contain a reserved "comment" area to hold comments - Text kernels have comments interleaved with the data - Comments may be placed at the beginning of the text kernel, before any data - Comments may be inserted between blocks of data using \begintext and \begindata as start and end markers: